 - Pressure cook the beans for 40 minutes with a quick pressure release: Put the rinsed beans in the Instant Pot or pressure cooker pot.
-Pour in the 6 cups of water, then stir in the teaspoon of salt and add the onion and bay leaves.
+Pour in the 6 cups of water, then stir in the teaspoon of salt, and the baking soda.
+Add the onion and bay leaves.
 Lock the lid on the pressure cooker.
 Cook on high pressure for 40 minutes in an electric pressure cooker or 35 minutes in a stovetop PC.
 (In an Instant Pot, use “Manual” or “Pressure Cook” mode set for 40 minutes).
 Quick release the pressure in the pot.

 - Serve: Remove the pressure cooker lid – open it away from you to protect yourself from the hot steam.
 Discard the onion and bay leaves.
 Ladle the beans into bowls, and serve.

 Want even thicker bean broth?
-Scoop a cup of beans and broth out and puree them with a blender (I use my stick blender), then stir the pureed beans back into the pot.
+After pressure cooking, remove the lid and simmer on Sauté Mode, uncovered, for 15 minutes.
+Or, if you're in a hurry, scoop a cup of beans and broth out and puree them with a blender (I use my stick blender), then stir the pureed beans back into the pot.